ositaka/design-code.tips/src/content/posts/2020-11-15-wordpress-change-specific-texts-and-strings-by-hand.md

   add_filter( 'gettext', 'change_texts_by_hand', 20, 3 );
 ```

+# When to use it?

+You might use this function only if you are translating a website and still some terms or text aren't translated automatically.
+If this is your case, then you can use this function, instead of change the texts directly on the WordPress files.
+Which can be a pain, in case you update plugins, themes or the core files of WordPress, loosing your previous text changes.

 ## Please Note

-You just want to use this approach as a last resource on changing the texts and translated texts on WordPress.
+You just want to use this approach as a last resource on changing texts and translated texts on WordPress.
 This works great if you don't have a multilingual website running directly on WordPress.
-If that's your case, you should update the `.po` files found on `/wp-content/languages/`.
+If that's your case, you should update the respective `.po` files found on `/wp-content/languages/`.